Thunderbolts*: Marketing

 In March 2025, Letterboxd debuted a trailer for the film that is edited in the style of those for independent films produced by A24.
 It features techno music, an "A24-esque makeover" for the Marvel Studios logo, and title cards that highlight past A24 projects that the film's cast and crew members worked on.
 Schreier helped conceive the trailer, which was released around the same time Pugh described the film as an "indie, A24-feeling assassin movie with Marvel superheroes".
 Zosha Millman from Polygon said Marvel had "film buffs in mind" when releasing the trailer through Letterboxd.
 Despite the creative pedigree touted by the trailer, she thought Thunderbolts* would still be "largely what you expect" of a Marvel film.
-A24 was not aware of the trailer before its release and responded on social media with a meme from its HBO drama series Euphoria (2019–present).
-Later in March, Marvel Studios announced that many MCU cast members would be reprising their roles for the crossover film Avengers: Doomsday, including Stan, Russell, Pugh, Pullman, Harbour, and John-Kamen.
+A24 was not aware of the trailer before its release and responded on social media with a meme from its HBO drama series Euphoria (2019–2026).
+Later in March, Marvel Studios announced that many MCU cast members would be reprising their roles for Doomsday, including Stan, Russell, Pugh, Pullman, Harbour, and John-Kamen.
 Commentators discussed whether this announcement, which seemingly revealed characters who survive the film's events and aligned with speculation that Taskmaster would die early in the story due to limited presence in trailers, was a spoiler.
 Michael Walsh at Nerdist criticized the announcement, feeling it had undermined one of the key reasons some people were interested in Thunderbolts*, which was the feeling that any of the main cast could die.
-He compared this to spoiling who survives the events of The Dirty Dozen (1967), and said Marvel should have excluded the Thunderbolts* cast members from the Doomsday announcement.
+He compared this to spoiling who survives the events of the film The Dirty Dozen (1967), and said Marvel should have excluded the Thunderbolts* cast members from the Doomsday announcement.
 Amelia Emberwing of IGN said "knowing who makes it out alive [does not matter] much in a comic book franchise" and also felt the announcement was not necessarily a spoiler because the returning actors could be playing versions of their characters from other universes within the multiverse.

 Various fan screenings occurred on April 22, 2025, in 10 major cities across the U.S. At the end of April, Marvel announced a collaboration with Wheaties to create a limited edition box of the cereal, mimicking the Wheaties-inspired poster for the film.
 The film's marketing campaign was valued between $75–100 million, and featured partnerships with Harley-Davidson, Tide, Wheaties, Mike and Ike, Cupra Kiro with Formula E racing, LinkedIn, Perfect Sports, and Arizona Beverage Company.